Sea fishing in Croatia

 Are there any rules?

 Everyone over the age of 14 needs a permit for fishing in Croatia.
-They can be easily obtained at any tourist agency with your personal ID or a passport, but the costs vary on the type of your license.
+They can be easily obtained at any tourist agency with your ID or a passport, but the costs vary on the type of your license.
 You can either buy a recreational license or a sports license, but you must be a member of the Croatian Sport Sea Fishin Association or a similar foreign organization.

 About the author